Deploy for Production: Manual

 sudo rpk redpanda tune all

-To run rpk redpanda tune all on a Redpanda broker automatically after broker or host restarts, configure the service redpanda-tuner, which runs rpk redpanda tune all, to run at boot-up:
+To automatically tune the Linux kernel on a Redpanda broker after the node restarts, enable the redpanda-tuner service, which runs rpk redpanda tune all:

 • For RHEL, after installing the rpm package, run systemctl to both start and enable the redpanda-tuner service: